 This proxy statement is being furnished by ADT Investments, Inc. ("ADT Investments"), a Delaware corporation and a wholly owned subsidiary of ADT Limited ("ADT"), a Bermuda corporation (ADT, together with its subsidiaries, the "ADT Group"), to our fellow shareholders of Western Resources, Inc. (together with its subsidiaries, "Western").
-ADT Investments is a holder of record of 100 shares of the common stock of Western, \$5.00 par value (the "Western Common Stock") that it acquired on or about March 4, 1997.
-In this proxy statement, ADT Investments opposes Western's solicitation of proxies (the "Western Solicitation") relating to a special meeting of Western's shareholders (or any adjournments, postponements, continuations or reschedulings thereof) presently the [Maner Conference Center (Kansas Expocentre) located at the southeast corner of Seventeenth and Western, Topeka, Kansas] (which Western may reschedule for a later date) (such meeting, or any rescheduling thereof, the "Special Meeting").
-This proxy statement is first being mailed to Western shareholders on or about June 12, 1997.
+ADT Investments is a holder of record of 100 shares of the common stock of Western, \$5.00 par value (the "Western Common Stock") acquired on or about March 4, 1997.
+In this proxy statement, ADT Investments opposes Western's solicitation of proxies (the "Western Solicitation") relating to a special meeting of Western's shareholders (or any adjournments, postponements, continuations or reschedulings thereof) presently scheduled to be held on June 17, 1997 at

+[] [a.m./p.m], local time, at the [Maner Conference Center (Kansas Expocentre) located at the southeast corner of Seventeenth and Western, Topeka, Kansas] (the "Special Meeting").
+This proxy statement is first being mailed to Western shareholders on or about June , 1997.